-In complementing the policy recommendations, the Task Force suggests that the legislature give authority to the agencies, to work in coordination with the standing scientific committee to establish an assessment process for individual products, Intoxicating Compounds and Novel Cannabinoids.
+In complementing the policy recommendations, the Ttask Fforce recommends that the legislature give authority to the agencies [and standing scientific committee] to establish an assessment process for individual products, Iintoxicating Ceompounds and Nnovel Ceannabinoids.

-- The process here should follow standards for ingredients in food and dietary supplements established by the FDA, which are consistent with the topics outlined in the approval process described above.
+- The process here should follow standards for ingredients in food and dietary supplements established by the FDA, which are consistent with the topics outlined in the approval process outlined above.
 This should include consideration of any determination of whether that cannabinoid has been approved as GRASs, self-GRAS, or NDIN.
-In addition, materials prepared in anticipation of a submission should be given due consideration because the implications of the drug preclusion act have prevented many submissions, that would likely be approved, from moving forward. - o Notwithstanding the foregoing, because FDA will not presently recognize the permissibility of any cannabinoids, the agencies and standing scientific committee shall not be strictly bound to FDA standards in evaluating such compounds, although the integrity of such standards should certainly be maintained as best as possible without FDA's direct involvement. - The law should commence with the initial position that those compounds deemed by the Task Force as Non-Intoxicating Cannabinoids (see Definitions section) should be considered non-intoxicating under the safeguards and limitations established in this report. - o MED/CDPHE, or CDPHE in coordination with MED, is authorized to reconsider the classification for these cannabinoids and/or establish amount limitations to ensure products containing such cannabinoids are non-intoxicating. - o Any reconsideration should not begin until after the establishment of regulations governing THC and the approval process outlined herein. - No Novel Cannabinoid approvals until after the process for assessment is created.

-- The MED/CDPHE, or CDPHE in coordination with MED should consider relevant information from previous submissions or publicly available information that meets scientific thresholds. - Information submitted pursuant to this section by companies should be protected from CORA
+In addition, materials prepared in anticipation of a submission should be given due consideration because the implications of the drug preclusion act have prevented many submissions that would likely be approved from moving forward. - Notwithstanding the foregoing, because FDA will not presently recognize the permissibility of any cannabinoids, the agencies and standing scientific committee shall not be strictly bound to FDA standards in evaluating such compounds, although the integrity of such standards should certainly be maintained as best as possible without FDA's direct involvement. - - MED/CDPHE, or CDPHE in coordination with MED, is authorized to reconsider the classification for these cannabinoids and/or and establish amount limitations therefor to ensure products containing such cannabinoids are safe or non-intoxicating. - Any reconsideration should not begin until after the establishment of regulations governing THC and the approval process outlined below. - No Nnovel eCannabinoid, restrictions or approvals until after the process for assessment is created. - The division should consider relevant information from previous submissions or publicly available information that meets scientific thresholds. - Information submitted pursuant to this section by companies should be protected from CORA